moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 (where `repository-name` is the name of the relevant GitHub repository)

 By default, the user list on  `dev`  empty and you will need to add any users requiring access via control panel.

-#### Pre-migration apps

-Your deployed app can be accessed at `repository-name.apps.alpha.mojanalytics.xyz`, where `repository-name` is the name of the relevant GitHub repository.

-If the repository name contains underscores, these will be converted to dashes in the app URL.
-For example, an app with a repository called `repository_name` would have the URL `repository-name.apps.alpha.mojanalytics.xyz`.

-#### Authenticating to your pre-migration apps

-When accessing an app, you can choose whether to sign in using an email link (default) or a one-time passcode.
-To sign in with a one-time passcode, add `/login?method=code` to the end of the app's URL, for example, `https://kpi-s3-proxy.apps.alpha.mojanalytics.xyz/login?method=code`.
-This requires the app to have been deployed since the [auth-proxy release on 30th Jan 2019](https://github.com/ministryofjustice/analytics-platform-auth-proxy/releases/tag/v0.1.8).

 #### Authenticating to your app